ICAP

 Previous Nomenclature MSA-3, NSp-II

-Description Nuclear speckled pattern with striking variability in intensity with the strongest staining in G2 phase and weakest/negative staining in G1.
-The centromeres are positive only in prometaphase and metaphase, revealing multiple aligned small and faint dots.
+Description Nuclear speckled pattern with striking variability in intensity with the strongest staining in G2 and weakest/negative staining in G1 of the cell cycle.
+The centromeres are positive only in prometaphase and metaphase cells, revealing multiple aligned small and faint dots.
 Prometaphase cells frequently show a weak staining of the nuclear envelope.
-During anaphase and telophase, some sera demonstrate intense staining in the ring located at the midzone (i.e. mid-body, stem body) where the division of the daughter cells is taking place.
+During anaphase and telophase, some sera demonstrate intense staining of the mid-body and stem body between the daughter cells.
 The surrounding cytoplasm of the mitotic cells is diffusely stained.

 Clinical Relevance